lnls-dig/openMMC/README.md

 If you want to erase the whole Flash and copy both firmwares:

 	make program_all

+### LPCLink
+If you own a *LPCLink* or *LPCLink2* board, first make sure it was already flashed with the latest cmsis-dap or jlink firmware.

 **NOTE 2**: We only have linker scripts to LPC1764 and LPC1769, so if you wish to compile to a different controller, you'll have to change the `linker/lpc1764_boot.ld` and `linker/lpc1764_app.ld` files, which defines the memory regions, otherwise you'll run into several HardFault errors.